 At first glance, this CBD corner cafe where you can also make copies just seems like an unassuming spot for an afternoon coffee break.
 But stick around a little longer and realize that it’s serving up some serious iced coffee that has garnered a cult following of sorts among CBD workers.

-This bakery and casual eatery in the Woodward Design + Build offices in Mid-City excels at just about everything: bread, pastries, lunch items like sandwiches, soups and salads; hybrid pastries like the “cruffin”; and also excellent cold-drip coffee.
+This bakery and casual eatery in the Woodward Design + Build offices in Mid-City excels at just about everything: bread, pastries, lunch items like sandwiches, soups and salads; hybrid pastries like the “cruffin” and excellent cold-drip coffee.

-For iced coffee at home, besides District’s growlers you can also find bottles of local roaster French Truck’s iced coffee at Hollygrove Market and Farm and via Good Eggs, and the New Orleans-made iced coffee concentrates CoolBrew and N.O.
-Brew at local grocery stores.
+For iced coffee at home, besides District’s growlers you can also find bottles of local roaster French Truck’s iced coffee at Hollygrove Market and Farm and New Orleans-made iced coffee concentrates CoolBrew and N.O.
+Brew at local grocery stores including Rouse’s.